ruby/net-ftp/README.md

-# Net::Ftp
+# Net::FTP

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/net/ftp`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This class implements the File Transfer Protocol.
+If you have used a command-line FTP program, and are familiar with the commands, you will be able to use this class easily.
+Some extra features are included to take advantage of Ruby's style and strengths.

 ## Installation